PsyProtocol/psy-sdk/docs/src/Gadgets.md

 *   **Key Inputs/Witness:**
     *   `UPSStartStepInput`: Witness containing:
         *   `UserProvingSessionHeader`: The *expected* starting header.
-        *   `QEDCheckpointLeaf`: Witness for the checkpoint leaf data.
+        *   `PsyCheckpointLeaf`: Witness for the checkpoint leaf data.
-        *   `QEDCheckpointGlobalStateRoots`: Witness for the global state roots within the checkpoint.
+        *   `PsyCheckpointGlobalStateRoots`: Witness for the global state roots within the checkpoint.
         *   `MerkleProof`: Proof linking the checkpoint leaf to the checkpoint tree root.
         *   `MerkleProof`: Proof linking the user's starting leaf hash to the global user tree root.
 *   **Key Outputs/Computed Values:**